johnmathews/johnmathews.github.io.old/content/articles/20170525_blockchain-introduction.md

 From: Chris // Date: 1237, To: Lizzie, What: 2 Bananas <- Signed and encrypted by Chris using his private key
 ```

-After these 4 transactions, between John, Chris and Lizzie, this is what each person owes:
+After these 4 transactions, between John, Chris and Lizzie:

 - John owes 1 orange to Lizzie and 1 banana to Chris
 - Lizzie owes 2 apples to John